Utsav360/Recycle-City-Information/README.md

 # Recycle-City-Information

-Recycle City Web Page using HTML5 &amp; CSS3
+Recycle City Web Page gives infromation about the city recycling infomation and built using simple CSS3, and Html5